societe-generale/spintest/README.md

 ## URLs and tasks definition

-The url list is just a list of endpoints.
+The url list is a list of endpoints.
 A route added here will not be evaluated because the route definition is set on the task.

 ```
 [